wangzw/hawq-devel-env/README.md

 470dff42a2e0        mayjojo/hawq-test:centos7    "entrypoint.sh bash"   2 minutes ago       Up 2 minutes                            centos7-namenode
 b5986bc9403a        mayjojo/hawq-devel:centos7   "/bin/true"            36 minutes ago      Created                                 centos7-data
 ```
-**centos7-data** is a data container and mounted to other containers to provide a shared storage for the cluster.
+**centos7-data** is a data container and mounted to /data directory on all other containers to provide a shared storage for the cluster.

 # Build and Test Apache HAWQ
 * attach to namenode